vietanhduong/terraform-k3s/README.txt

 Using terraform to provide a k3s cluster.
 K3S is developed by Rancher (known for the RKE project).

-K3S is used in small to medium projects at half the cost of other kubernetes services - but you will have to manage more.
+K3S is used in small and medium projects at half the cost of other Kubernetes services - but you have to manage more I think this is a trade-off.

 Here, I use Google Cloud Platform (GCP) to deploy K3S.
 Assuming you are quite familiar with GCP, Kubernetes, Terraform.